 1/2 tsp smoked paprika

-1 green pepper (cut into bite-sized pieces)
+200g red bell peppers (cut into bite-sized pieces)

 The juice of 1 lime

-To make the refried beans: Put the olive oil in a frying pan over a medium heat and add the beans, spices, salt and pepper, and lime juice and cook for 10-15 mins until the beans are soft.
+Put the garlic-infused oil in a frying pan over a medium heat and add the beans, spices, salt and pepper, and lime juice and cook for 10-15 mins until the beans are soft.

 Put the bean mixture into a bowl and wash your frying pan.

-To make the quesadillas place your tortilla on a flat surface and put 3-4 tbsps of refried beans in the middle.
+To make the quesadillas place your tortilla on a flat surface and put 3 tbsps of refried beans in the middle.
 Fold the left and right sides of the tortilla over the beans and then the top and bottom sections until it forms a square parcel.